rust-lang/regex/PERFORMANCE.md

 **Advice**: Literals can reduce the work that the regex engine needs to do.
 Use them if you can, especially as prefixes.

-## Unicode word boundaries prevent the DFA from being used
+## Unicode word boundaries may prevent the DFA from being used

 It's a sad state of the current implementation.
-It's not clear when or if Unicode word boundaries will be salvaged, but as it stands right now, using them automatically disqualifies use of the DFA, which can mean an order of magnitude slowdown in search time.
-There are two ways to ameliorate this:
+At the moment, the DFA will try to interpret Unicode word boundaries as if they were ASCII word boundaries.
+If the DFA comes across any non-ASCII byte, it will quit and fall back to an alternative matching engine that can handle Unicode word boundaries correctly.
+The alternate matching engine is generally quite a bit slower (perhaps by an order of magnitude).
+If necessary, this can be ameliorated in two ways.

 The first way is to add some number of literal prefixes to your regular expression.
-Even though the DFA won't be used, specialized routines will still kick in to find prefix literals quickly, which limits how much work the NFA simulation will need to do.
+Even though the DFA may not be used, specialized routines will still kick in to find prefix literals quickly, which limits how much work the NFA simulation will need to do.

 The second way is to give up on Unicode and use an ASCII word boundary instead.
 One can use an ASCII word boundary by disabling Unicode support.
 That is,